Moonlighter (video game): Story

+When Will discovered the pirate captain, the pirate captain thanks Will for freeing him and offered him the chance to leave, after stating his desire to continue his plans of pillaging other dimensions.
+However, Will refused and fought the pirate captain, eventually defeating him.
+Outside the dungeons, several soldiers from the ICT has begun to arrive to the dungeons, and closed them off.
+Opening the 5th dungeon has reactivated the base signal, allowing them to hone in and attempt to capture the pirates.
+When Will exit the dungeon, he explained to the ICT captain about what happened to the pirates.
+The ICT captain then informed Will that he's supposed to arrest everyone on the planet for using the doors to raid other dimensions, but because of Will's action in stopping the pirates and their contact with other dimension cultures, they decided to invite the planet to take part in the Dimensional Commerce Treaty, which allows them to legally trade with other dimensions.
+They will shut down the dungeons and that the continued use of them will illegal.
+Afterwards, Will returns to Rynoka to inform the town about the news.

 Gameplay

 Moonlighter has the player manage their shop during the day and go exploring at night.
 Shop keeping involves managing goods and receiving money, which the player can invest to upgrade the town and add services like a potion-maker and a blacksmith.
 These town upgrades allow the player to craft weapons, armor, and health potions, hire a part-time worker to sell things during the day, as well as upgrade the characters' equipment.
 At night, the player can explore dungeons and confront hordes of enemies, which drop loot upon defeat; loot can also be found in chests once the player clears a room.
 The game is divided by four different dungeons, the Golem, Forest, Desert, and Tech dungeons.

 Reception

-Moonlighter received "generally favorable" reviews according to review aggregator Metacritic.
+On Metacritic, Moonlighter received mixed reviews on PC platforms and positive reviews on the others.
 It was nominated for "Fan Favorite Indie Game" and "Fan Favorite Role Playing Game" at the Gamers' Choice Awards, and for "Most Fulfilling Community-Funded Game" at the SXSW Gaming Awards.